skgigliotti/streamlit_tutorial/README.md

    ([instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo?tool=desktop)).
 1. Clone your fork to your local machine ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
 1. Install uv ([instructions](https://docs.astral.sh/uv/#installation)).
-1. In your terminal, navigate to the directory that contains this repository and type `uv sync`.
+1. In your terminal, navigate to the directory that contains this repo and type `uv sync`.
 This will create a virtual environment in the project's `.venv` directory.

 The above instructions need to be executed just once.